-- 1. This Directive establishes the conditions to be met to achieve interoperability within the Union's rail system in a manner compatible with the provisions of Directive [.../...on the safety of the rail system within the Union] in order to define an optimal level of technical harmonisation, to make it possible to facilitate, improve and develop rail transport services within the Union and with third countries and to contribute to the completion of the Single European Railway Area.
+- 1. This Directive establishes the conditions to be met to achieve interoperability within the Union's rail system in a manner compatible with the provisions of Directive [xx on railway safety] in order to define an optimal level of technical harmonisation, to make it possible to facilitate, improve and develop rail transport services within the Union and with third countries and to contribute to the completion of the Single European Railway Area.
 These conditions concern the design, construction, placing in service, upgrading, renewal, operation and maintenance of the parts of this system as well as the professional qualifications and health and safety conditions of the staff who contribute to its operation and maintenance. - 2.
-This Directive lays down the provisions relating to, for each subsystem, the interoperability constituents, the interfaces and procedures as well as the conditions of overall compatibility of the rail system required to achieve its interoperability.
+This Directive lays down the provisions relating to, for each subsystem, the interoperability constituents, the interfaces and procedures as well as the conditions of overall compatibility of the rail system required to achieve its interoperability. - 3.
+The following systems are excluded from the scope of this Directive: - (a) metros; - (aa) trams and light rail vehicles, and infrastructure that is used exclusively by these vehicles; - (b) networks that are functionally separate from the rest of the rail system and intended only for the operation of local, urban or suburban passenger services, as well as undertakings operating solely on these networks.

-- 3. The following systems are excluded from the scope of this Directive: - (a) metros, - aa) trams and light rail vehicles, and infrastructure that is used exclusively by these vehicles; - (b) networks that are functionally separate from the rest of the rail system and intended only for the operation of local, urban or suburban passenger services, as well as undertakings operating solely on these networks. - 4.
-Member States may exclude from the scope of the measures implementing this Directive: - (a) privately owned railway infrastructure, used by the owner or an operator for the purpose of its freight activities or the transport of persons for non-commercial purposes, and vehicles exclusively used on such infrastructure; - (b) infrastructure and vehicles reserved for a strictly local, historical or touristic use.
+- 4. Member States may exclude from the scope of the measures implementing this Directive: - (a) privately owned railway infrastructure, used by the owner or an operator for the purpose of its freight activities or the transport of persons for non-commercial purposes, and vehicles exclusively used on such infrastructure; - (b) infrastructure and vehicles reserved for a strictly local, historical or touristic use; - (c) light rail infrastructure occasionally used by heavy rail vehicles under the operational conditions of the light rail system, where it is necessary for connectivity purposes for those vehicles only; and - (d) vehicles primarily used on light rail infrastructure but equipped with some heavy rail components necessary to enable transit on a confined and limited section of heavy rail infrastructure for connectivity purposes only.